Via Francigena Stage 6: San Miniato - San Quirico8 Days & 7 Nights 4.6 Read 11 reviews

 The rooms at B&B in Piazza are located in the former Palazzo del podestà (city hall) in the beautiful fortified town of Monteriggioni, surrounded by the famous Chianti vineyards, lovely smelling cypress trees and only 10 minutes away from the city of Siena.

-Once more this is a relatively short walking day which enables you to spend time exploring Siena this afternoon.
-Leaving behind the old town of Monteriggioni, walk along trails that take you to Montagnola and Cerbaia, a medieval village now in a neglected state.
+If you set off early enough you will have enough time to spend exploring Siena this afternoon.
+One of the highlights of today's walk is passing through the old town of Monteriggioni, a beautiful sight.
+It is still completely surrounded by walls that are virtually intact and there is virtually no traffic inside.
+Continue along trails that take you to Montagnola and Cerbaia, a medieval village now in a neglected state.
 Walk through woods to the castles of the Chiocciola and Villa before arriving at Porta Camollia, the traditional access road on the Via Francigena into Siena.

 Siena is a town well-known for its Palio horse race which occurs twice a year, its medieval buildings and the wonderful Piazza del Campo.
 Sit in an outdoor café within the piazza whilst viewing the medieval houses and buildings, particularly the Palazzo Publico and the Torre del Mangia, both architectural treasures.